openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    * - ``lu_asid_i``
      - in
-     - CSR RegFile
+     - CVA6 MMU
-     - logic[ASID_WIDTH-1:0]
+     - logic[ASID_WIDTH[0]-1:0]
-     - ASID (Address Space Identifier) for the lookup
+     - Vector 0 is the ASID (Address Space Identifier) for the lookup.
+Vector 1 is the analogous one for virtual supervisor or hypervisor when Hypervisor extension is enabled.

    * - ``lu_vaddr_i``
      - in